INSAS rifle: Assault rifle

-LMG
+Light Machine Gun

-The LMG (Light Machine Gun) differs from the standard rifle in possessing a longer range of 700 m, as compared to 400 m range for their assault rifle counterparts.
-It has a longer and heavier barrel with revised rifling and bipod.
+The Light Machine Gun (LMG) differs from the standard rifle in possessing a longer range of 700 m, as compared to a 400 m range for its assault rifle counterparts.
+It has a longer and heavier barrel with revised rifling and a bipod.
 The LMG version uses 30-round magazines and can also accept the 20-round INSAS AR magazine.
 This platform features select fire between semi-automatic and fully automatic.
-Furniture is also made for the weapon system allowing for a folding stock.
+Furniture is also made for the LMG, allowing for a folding stock.
 The LMG will be replaced with the Negev NG-7.